Updated 15 June 2026

 Why This Backfires

 Gossip and collective grievances make you look unprofessional and can harm colleagues who did not ask to be represented.
-27% of HR professionals said they shared specific resignation letter contents with department leadership when it included comments about other employees (BambooHR, 2024).
+HR professionals commonly share resignation letter contents with department leadership when a letter includes comments about other employees.

 What to Say Instead